 Develop and expand play routines using your learner’s interests

 - If your learner likes the Cars movie, build a garage for Mater to take Lightning McQueen to when he breaks down.

 - Are dinosaurs her special interest?
 Have other dinosaurs hiding behind table legs as the T-Rex goes on the hunt for dinner.

 - Gears and gadgets are your learner’s thing?
 Maybe he is the mechanic fixing an important machine!

 Practice Social Situations

-Like all of us, children with autism get better at things they practice.
+Like all of us, autistic learners get better at things they practice.
 It helps them learn what to expect from social interactions and allows them to prepare in advance.

-One of the most well-known ways to do this is through social stories.
-Carol Gray developed the Social Stories tool that provides the framework that combines personalized text and illustrations or photos that help children with autism understand social situations.
+Carol Gray developed the Social Stories tool that provides the framework that combines personalized text and illustrations or photos that help autistic learners understand social situations.
 Social Stories must meet 10 defining criteria that you can find in her document The Social Story Philosophy.